kstrafe/gondola-archive/README.md

 # Gondola Archive Server #

-This project contains the server used for serving the original Gondola Archive as seen on https://gondola.stravers.net/
+This project contains the server used for serving the current Gondola Archive as seen on https://gondola.nabein.me/

 # Getting Started #